guillermoamaral/Webside/docs/README.md

 *_Not finished at the moment of writing this document._

 ## Key aspects
-At some point in time, I realized that I shouldinvest all the effort in keeping the API simple in order to:
+At some point in time, I realized that I should invest all the effort in keeping the API simple in order to:
-* Enable its implementation in a any Smalltalk dialect without a major effort,
+* Enable its implementation in any Smalltalk dialect without a major effort,
 * Make any improvement, change, or even a complete revamping of the IDE, easier.

 As an extra lesson derived from the latter, I found that: